 Record the peak of the spectrum as the carrier reference level.

-The interfering test signal source shall be unmodulated (CW) and the frequency shall be within 962 MHz to 1080 MHz and 1100 MHz to 1215 MHz.
+The interfering test signal source shall be unmodulated (CW).

 The power output of the interfering test signal source shall be adjusted to the same as the PEP of the EUT by the use of a power meter (the required 30 dB attenuation is produced by the test setup).

-The interfering signal frequency shall be set to 1100 MHz and then increased in steps of 1 MHz up to 1215 MHz
+The interfering signal frequency shall initially be set to 1100 MHz and then increased in steps of 1 MHz up to 1215 MHz

 The peak of the intermodulation component shall be measured by direct observation on the spectrum analyser and the ratio of the largest third order intermodulation component to the recorded carrier reference level.